Earnings Per Share Growth Calculator

 The bigger the profits, the bigger the payment to owners.
 Thus, it is of utmost importance for this machine to produce more and more profits during the time it exists.
 That is why EPS growth is so significant.

 All which corresponds to the owners (capital invested and retained earnings) is called equity.
-Consequently, a way to measure the return of the business compared to the investment of the owners is the return on equity ratio (ROE).
+Consequently, a way to measure the return of the business compared to the investment of the owners is by using the return on equity calculator.
 Ideally, if EPS grows, ROE grows, but be careful; it does not always happen.

 How to calculate the EPS growth?